 The Senior Vice Provost for Research must approve changes to completed effort certifications.

-4. For cost transfers initiated 90 days or more after the end of the month of the original transaction posting date, you and your BSC representative will need to submit documentation to SPA using the Cost Transfer Approval Request form available on the Research Office website.
+4. For cost transfers initiated 90 days or more after the end of the month of the original transaction posting date, you and your BSC representative will need to submit documentation to SPA using the Cost Transfer Justification Request form available on the Research Office website.
 SPA will review the documentation and rationales provided, then approve or disapprove the transaction with a written response to the requesting party.

 Per the UNH Policy on Cost Transfers on Externally Sponsored Programs, the College of Life Sciences and Agriculture (COLSA) and UNH Cooperative Extension (CE) manage externally sponsored programs, including federal appropriations that are outside the purview of SPA.
 COLSA and CE oversee cost transfers affecting these sponsored programs and have authority to approve transfers beyond the 90 day limit and transfers removing a bottom line deficit for AES and CE programs.

 SPA Staff are available to assist in the interpretation and application of University policy.

 The Knowledge Base contains forms, instruction and training material, minutes, policies, tools and other resources to support your research efforts by topic area.

 Durham, NH 03824

 Phone: (603) 862-4865